xaristu/xaristu/README.md

 Xaristu is a simple, fragile human being who enjoys learning anything.
-Xaristu enjoys drawing, reading, etc. Xaristu goes by any preferences, but most preferably and comfortable is "He/him".
+Xaristu enjoys drawing, reading, etc. Xaristu goes by any preferences, but most preferably and comfortable is "they/them - he/him".

 #   ★ important

-I don’t take part in spawnism at all.
-Do not mistake my silence for hesitation, and do not think my distance means weakness.
-I keep myself far removed because I have no need to stoop so low.
-I will never bow to it, never lend it my attention, never allow it to stain my name.
-Those who dwell in it can rot there—I stand apart, untouchable.
+guyysss I'm not as serious as i seem pllssss I FUCKED UP 23 RELATIONSHIPS HHELLOPPOO pls int with me I'm so poor with socializing nowadays